Health Services and Policy, PhD

 • use conceptual models and operational measures to specify study constructs for a health services research question and develop variables that reliably and validly measure these constructs;

-• implement research protocols with standardized procedures that ensure reproducibility of the science;
+• implement research protocols with standardized procedures that ensure the reproducibility of the science;

 • use appropriate analytical methods to clarify associations between variables and to delineate causal inferences;